-According to some research groups cannot theoretically exist and indeed does not exist in the real world.
-Other groups maintains the opposite.
+According to some research groups it cannot theoretically exist, and does not exist in the real world.
+Other groups maintain the opposite.

-Several recent experiments have claimed to have detected (extremely short-lived) tetraneutons - but the results are disputed by some researchers.
+Several recent experiments have claimed to have detected (extremely short-lived) tetraneutrons - but the results are disputed by some researchers.

 More details at Wikipedia

 Ideas for new topics, and suggested additions / corrections for old ones, are always welcome.

 If you have skills or interests in a particular field, and have suggestions for Wikenigma, get in touch !

 Or, if you'd like to become a regular contributor . . . request a login password.
 Registered users can edit the entire content of the site, and also create new pages.

 ( The 'Notes for contributors' section in the main menu has further information and guidelines etc.)

 You are currently viewing an auto-translated version of Wikenigma